chain4travel/camino-docs/docs/camino-node/aws.md

 ## AWS Marketplace Method

-:::caution DRAFT DOCUMENTATION
+:::tip UPCOMING AVAILABILITY

-The information in this section of the documentation is currently under testing and review.
-Please proceed with caution.
+The Camino Node will soon be available on the AWS Marketplace.
+This section of the documentation is prepared in anticipation of its release, fulfilling a requirement by Amazon.
+The steps outlined here are for your early reference.

 :::